micro/go-micro/README.md

 Go Micro abstracts away the details of distributed systems.
 Here are the main features.

-- **Service Discovery** - Automatic registration and name resolution with service discovery
+- **Service Discovery** - Automatic service registration and name resolution
-- **Load Balancing** - Smart client side load balancing of services built on discovery
+- **Load Balancing** - Client side load balancing built on discovery
-- **Synchronous Comms** - RPC based communication with support for bidirectional streaming
+- **Sync Comms** - RPC based communication with support for bidirectional streaming
-- **Asynchronous Comms** - PubSub interface built in for event driven architectures
+- **Async Comms** - Native PubSub messaging built in for event driven architectures
 - **Message Encoding** - Dynamic encoding based on content-type with protobuf and json out of the box
-- **Service Interface** - All features are packaged in a simple high level interface for developing microservices
+- **Service Interface** - All features are wrapped up in a simple high level interface

 Go Micro supports both the Service and Function programming models.
 Read on to learn more.